How to Migrate Your Database to MySQL

 Before diving into the migration process, it’s important to understand why MySQL is a popular choice for businesses and developers alike.
 Here are some key benefits:

-- Open Source: MySQL is free to use, making it a cost-effective option for businesses of all sizes.
+- Open Source: MySQL is free to use, making it a cost-effective solution for businesses of all sizes.

 - Scalability: It can handle small applications as well as large-scale enterprise systems.